ab-codings/socks5totxt/README.md

 # socks5totxt
- Adds socks to a txt file at the beginning of each line and then adds a tab.
+ Adds the text socks5 to a txt file at the beginning of each line and then adds a tab.